Your Personal Data:

 Lisburn & Castlereagh City Council (LCCC) is the ‘Controller’ of the personal data that you provide to us.
 We only collect basic personal data, this does not include any special types of information, it does however include name, address, email etc.

-Lisburn and Castlereagh City Council is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+LCCC is required by law to protect the public funds that it administers.
+It may share information provided with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The use of data by the NIAO in a data matching exercise is carried out with statutory authority.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+It does not require the consent of the individuals concerned under the Data Protection Act (2018) or GDPR (2018).

-For further information on the NIAO legal powers and the reasons why he matches particular information, see the Level 3 notice on the NIAO website at www.niauditoffice.gov.uk.
-For further information on data matching at this Council please contact Sean McGurnaghan on the following email address email@example.com who is the key contact with the NIAO in this exercise.
+Further information on the NIAO legal powers and the reasons why they match particular information can be found in the Level 3 notice on the NIAO website at: www.niauditoffice.gov.uk For further information on data matching at LCCC please contact our lead NIAO contact Mr Sean McGurnaghan at firstname.lastname@example.org